aws-solutions-library-samples/guidance-for-self-calibrating-level-4-digital-twins-on-aws/README.md

 An alternative is to use the AWS Console.
 Navigate to the CloudFormation page and find the FMUCalibrationStack Stack.
 Select the delete stack option and the CloudFormation automation will remove all infrastructure deployed specifically in this stack.
 Depending on the frequency of EventBridge workers in the ```iot_config.json``` file, the CDK may require some help during clean up.
 The CDK will wait for all jobs to finish in Batch before terminating EC2 instnaces, however if EventBridge is generating new jobs too quickly, a user may need to manually terminate the EC2 instance, which will allow CDK to terminate Batch.

-Any S3 Buckets created in this guidance need to be manually deleted as a data safety precaution.
-These buckets will continue to incur costs until deleted.
+Any S3 Buckets or ECR repos created in this guidance need to be manually deleted as a data safety precaution.
+These buckets/repos will continue to incur costs until deleted.

 ## Security